Essential Oils For Your Holiday Travel

 Only ever use a couple of drops of roman chamomile, lavender or tea tree essential oils neat on the skin in an emergency, and for continuing relief combine one or more of these essential oils in an aloe vera gel base since this amazing plant has its own healing and soothing properties.
 Alternatively you can add the oils to a carrier lotion base and massage over the affected area.

-Essential oils for sunburn
+Essential oils for sunburn and burns

 If you travel to somewhere hot and sunny for your holidays, you will most likely, at some point during the holiday, suffer from too much sun.
 Sunburn inflames the skin and causes redness and soreness, and it not only can look unsightly but it can be very painful too.
 Even if you take the right precautions and protect yourself against intense heat and sun with sunscreen products, you can still get caught out, if you are not used to spending a lot of time in the hot sun.
 See our article about how to avoid sun-damaged skin for more about this.